bodo-ai/PyDough/pydough/pydough_operators/expression_operators/README.md

 - `LPAD`: pads the first argument with the second argument to the left until the first argument is equal in length to the third argument.
 - `RPAD`: pads the first argument with the second argument to the right until the first argument is equal in length to the third argument.
 - `FIND`: returns the index(0-indexed) of the first occurrence of the second argument within the first argument, or -1 if the second argument is not found.
+- `STRIP`: returns the first argument with all leading and trailing whitespace removed, including newlines, tabs, and spaces.
+If the second argument is provided, it is used as the set of characters to remove from the leading and trailing ends of the first argument.
 ##### Datetime Functions

 - `DATETIME`: constructs a new datetime, either from an existing one or the current datetime, and augments it by adding/subtracting intervals of time and/or truncating it to various units.